 - Pressure in the lower back

 July is Uterine Fibroid Awareness Month.
 There is no better time to raise awareness and get informed.
-If you are experiencing any of these symptoms and are unaware of what to do next – we suggest you read our fact sheet on “Uterine Fibroids.”
+If you are experiencing any of these symptoms and are unaware of what to do next – we suggest you read our consumer health information on “Uterine Fibroids.”
 Then discuss any relevant health concerns with your doctor.